lhaake/lhaake.github.io/project-worksheet-LHaake.md

 ## Project Description

-For my portfolio site, I would like to build a website that is simplisitic and clear.
+For my portfolio site, my goal was to build a website that is simplistic, clear, readable, easy to use and meets the requirements.

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 ## Google Sheet